ciceroOslo/iamcompact-nomenclature/README.md

 the `dsd` keyword argument.
 See the function docstring for more details about other optional arguments, which let you specify tolerance margins.

-`results` is returned as an `AggregationCheckResults` object with the following
+`results` is returned as a `VarAggregationCheckResults` object with the following
 attributes:
 * `errors` (`pandas.DataFrame` or `None`): A DataFrame with the checks that did not pass.
 The value of the aggregate variable is in the column `variable`, the